dbschenker/node-undertaker/README.md

 }
 ```

 In case there are more resources than one cluster it is advised to limit access to only one cluster's resources (for example by using Conditions).
-Example policy for cluster named CLUSTER_NAME:
+Example policy for clusters tagged with 'kubernetes.io/cluster/CLUSTER_NAME=owned':

 ```json
 {